ankitrox/WooCommerce-Simply-Order-Export-Add-on-Doc/README.md

 #### <a name="faq"></a> Frequently asked questions

+**When I click download link in email, index.php file is getting downloaded instead of plugin zip file.
+What should I do?**

+* This is happening because of bug in [Easy Digital Downloads](https://github.com/easydigitaldownloads/Easy-Digital-Downloads/issues/3498) plugin.
+* You can simply rename index.php file to index.zip, and everything should work fine.
+* Alternatively, you can send message from [sharethingz contact form](http://sharethingz.com/contact/) reporting the issue.
+I will send you the zip file of plugin on your registered email which you used during plugin purchase.

 **I have purchased plugn, made the payment, but haven't received any email for download.
 What to do now?**

 * Check in your spam folder, email can be present there.